 Joint pain is often considered as the direct result of unusual blood supply in the body.
 The various organization has conducted corroborative research’s evidence that the cold season increases pain and changes in joint fluid thickness.
 Some studies have also found that there is a strong relationship between arthritis flare-ups, short, wet, and cold days.

-Usually, rheumatoid arthritis affects the small joints that are found in the hand and wrist of the human body.
-Some people have bumps, which is known as rheumatoid nodules.
+Usually, rheumatoid arthritis affects the small joints that are found in the hand and wrists of the human body.
+Some people have bumps, which are known as rheumatoid nodules.
 This type of nodule appears under the skin.
-Some of the common symptoms are fatigue, extremely tired, lack of energy, slight fever, loss in weight, stiffness, swelling, and pain in joints.
+Some of the common symptoms are fatigue, extremely tired, lack of energy, slight fever, loss of weight, stiffness, swelling, and pain in joints.

 It is the most common arthritis which is affecting millions of people all over the world.
 It results when the cartilage that normally protects the joints breaks down.
 Due to this, bones start directly rubbing against each other, which results in pain & swelling.
 Mostly, senior people suffer from it, but it can also appear in all ages.
 It is affecting the knees, hips, the base of the thumb, lower back, neck, fingers, and big toe particularly.

 When our thyroid gland stops producing enough thyroid hormones to meet the basic needs of our body, people suffer from Hypothyroidism.
 Similarly, when our body starts producing excessive thyroid hormone, it is known as Hyperthyroidism.
 Mostly, women get affected by these types of problems, especially those over the age of 50.

 To help my readers who suffer from joint pains during summer, here are a few tips and techniques: